vicajilau/pdf_combiner/README.md

 ## Support

-The plugin supports both Android and iOS platforms.
+The plugin supports MacOS, Android and iOS platforms.

 ## Notes